KampaiRaptor/Jedi-Sculptor-Unreal-Engine-Geometry-scripting/README.md

 # Jedi Sculptor

 This project was mainly exploration in Geometry scripting.
-I end up making a small thing I call Jedi sculptor.
+I ended up making a small thing I call Jedi sculptor.

 What would it look like if there was a jedi sculptor?
 Would he use lightsaber?